 The website should be available and all authorized users must be able to log in 24/7, with an acceptable downtime of 10%, including maintenance.
 From previous usage details, it is clear that on average there are 50 students and 10 teaching professionals logged in at a time during day time.
 But sudden spikes are expected when results are published, when up to 100,000 students may be logged in at a time.

-Based on this the individual components, such as the number of servers required, the website firewalls, two-factor authentication systems, etc are calculated.
+As it is a university website, occasional cyber attacks are expected.
+Based on this, the individual components, such as the number of servers required, website firewalls, two-factor authentication systems, etc., are calculated.

-The next step is to acquire the necessary components to build the service.
-Once launched, component health and performance are measured, as well as the availability metrics to ensure that they’re within what’s defined in the SLA.
+Then, SLAs are defined with the stakeholders.
+They include availability metrics, such as acceptable downtime, mean time to restore services (MTRS), etc. The next step is to acquire the necessary components to build the service.
+Once launched, component health and performance, as well as availability metrics, are measured.

-Change management
+Change Management

-Every change presents a risk to the organization and to service delivery and the change management process is used to navigate this in minimal time, with minimal resources, and by minimizing the risk.
+Every change presents a risk to the organization and to service delivery and the Change Management process is used to navigate this in minimal time, with minimal resources, and by minimizing the risk.

 Let’s have a look at an organization implementing a new digital workplace solution

-A large organization offering accounting services wants to make all of its operations digital and part of the initiative is to implement a digital workplace solution.
+A large organization offering accounting services wants to make all of its operations digital, and part of the initiative is to implement a digital workplace solution.
 Employees do most of their work on their company-issued devices, but the organization uses a large number of individual tools for different tasks.
 The goal is to bring this under one ecosystem.

 A change of this scale would be treated as a normal change and would require approval from the change authority.
 The first step would be to record the change and the reason for it.
 This will clearly detail all the aspects of change, its impact, risk, and benefits.
 With change enablement, the responsibility is not on just a few people, but it's about getting buy-in from everyone in the organization and empowering them to implement it.
 And this means informing them of the change.

-Knowledge management: empowering your team with organizational knowledge
+Knowledge Management: empowering your team with organizational knowledge

-Knowledge management is a service transition process in the ITIL lifecycle and is in some ways essential for other processes to perform efficiently.
+Knowledge Management is a service transition process in the ITIL lifecycle and is, in some ways, essential for other processes to perform efficiently.
 The process is used to ensure that all knowledge produced in an organization is collected, organized, and made accessible to all the relevant parties.

-Knowledge management empowers employees with the information for better decision-making, and to help them with their daily tasks.
-They make it easy to onboard new employees and train them.
 The idea is to make sure everyone in the organization has all the information to do their jobs right at their fingertips.

 Let’s see how knowledge management can be used for a better service desk